 Transitioning from Social Housing to Home Ownership without Moving House

-A new housing model was revealed at the opening of Rainforest Creek in Goonellabah on Wednesday.
+A new housing model is in place at Rainforest Creek in Goonellabah .
 The nine-unit development, built by North Coast Community Housing (NCCH), offers the possibility for social housing tenants to transition to affordable rental and home ownership without having to move house.

 The two-bedroom townhouses were built by North Coast Community Housing without any government funding.
 Selling four of the units will allow three others to be offered as affordable housing rentals for 80% of market rates and two, including a fully wheelchair accessible unit, will go to community housing tenants.